 By 1957 both of Pacific's original founders had left to pursue moviemaking overseas.
 Over the next three decades, O'Shea's name would become synonymous with Pacific Films.
 The company produced newsreels, training films, sponsored documentaries, road safety films, television commercials and sports events, including every All Black test between 1956 and 1962.

 The second and third Pacific features followed later that decade: man alone meets European-cinema mood piece Runaway (1964; released in England in severely shortened form as Runaway Killer) and the considerably lighter and better received road movie Don't Let it Get You (1966), which showcased the musical talents of Howard Morrison, Lew Pryme, and Kiri Te Kanawa.

 Pacific Films became a fertile training ground for young filmmakers, "a sort of alfresco film school", as O'Shea put it.
-Many of the staff - including directors Gaylene Preston, Barry Barclay, Tony Williams, and cinematographers Michael Seresin and Waka Attewell — would go on to win filmmaking renown.
+Many of the staff — including directors Barry Barclay, Gaylene Preston and Tony Williams, and cinematographers Michael Seresin and Waka Attewell — went on to win renown.
 After extended banging on the door of local television by O'Shea, Pacific's team were commissioned to contribute to TV documentary slot Survey, where Williams' talents quickly shone.

 In 1974 John O'Shea and Pacific Films produced landmark documentary series, Tangata Whenua (The People of the Land).
 The six-part series, written and presented by historian Michael King and directed by Barry Barclay, was highly significant in terms of introducing a sophisticated representation of Māori culture to television.
 O'Shea regretted never getting a companion series off the ground, which would have explored 'Pākehātanga'.